Ynote/is-string-a-number/README.md

 is a number or plain number string (not in scientific exponential notation or hexadecimal notation for instance).

+## Motivation

+This utility module has a front-end purpose.
+As JavaScript doesn't provide a clean and unique way to check if a value is a number or a specific notation of number, type checking on numbers is hard.

+Front-end developers often have to deal with user inputs, especially within forms.
+The need, here, is to validate a value as a simple and plain number like `42` and not `42e24` (accepted as valid number in a `<input type="number" />`).

+This utility intends to help front-end developers to deal with that kind of validations.

 ## Install

 Install with npm: